-Newly Qualified teachers, Beginner teachers, and new staff receive training as part of the School’s Induction programme.
-This will be undertaken by the Child Protection Officer.
+Newly Qualified teachers, Beginner Teachers, and New Staff receive training as part of the School’s Induction programme.
+This will be undertaken by the Designated and Deputy Safeguarding Officers.

 All teachers, including those joining the school mid-phase and mid-day supervisors receive training on bullying awareness and intervention on an on-going basis.
 Support is available through borough specialist services, CPD, INSET and regular Line Management meetings.

-All students receive bullying awareness lessons during CPSHE lessons.
+All students receive bullying awareness lessons during Learning for Life lessons.

-All students participate in lessons as part of the ICT curriculum that raises awareness of internet safety.
-Additionally year group and religious assemblies are given on matters relating to internet safety, use of mobile phones and e-communication methods.
+All students participate in lessons as part of the ICT curriculum that raises awareness of Internet safety.
+Additionally year group and religious assemblies are given on matters relating to Internet safety and the risks associated with using social media.

 Monitoring of Incidents & Evaluation of Intervention

-Year Co-ordinators complete the Anti Bullying Monitoring and Intervention form and this is discussed and reviewed regularly with the SMT line manager.
-Additionally there will be a formal review and report of all Anti-Bullying incidents each term.
-Anti Bullying monitoring dates will be entered on the school calendar annually.
+Year Coordinators complete the Anti Bullying Monitoring and Intervention Form and this is discussed and reviewed regularly with their Leadership Team Line Manager.
+Additionally, there will be a formal review and report of all Anti Bullying incidents each term.

-Once a year assemblies are held with each year group discussing the CP officer’s role and how to report incidents.
-Follow-ups are regularly given through year team meetings and the CP officer meets with Year co-ordinators once a week to deal with and monitor any incidents.
+Once a year assemblies are held with each year group discussing the Designated Lead Safeguarding Officer’s role and how to report incidents.
+Follow-ups are regularly given through year team meetings and the Safeguarding Officer meets with Year Coordinators once a week to deal with and monitor any incidents.